The world in which we live

-By doing this I know when it comes to asking the client to sign a cheque or sign-off an invoice we are delivering the highest quality service and delivering the most value we possibly can.
+By doing this, I know when it comes to asking the client to sign a cheque or sign-off an invoice, we are delivering the highest quality service and delivering the most value we possibly can.

-Value versus cost
+Outsourcing value versus cost

 Additionally, there are differences in motivation between employees and outsources.
 An employee wants career development, personal development, a specific environment to work in and nice people.
 Employees want training, latest hardware, paraphernalia which shows their rank and seniority and some need their egos massaged!
 An outsourcer asks for none of this.

 Signing the cheque

 I believe the benefits of outsource accounting are more tangible and easier to quantify for the SME, firstly because money is tighter and value is therefore paramount.
 Secondly, management bandwidth is a limited resource.
 Management hasn’t the time to focus on the company minutiae.
 They want to focus all their energy on revenue generation, profit optimisation and growing their business.

 I genuinely believe an outsourced accounting service provides a better value for money to an SME than an in-house team where the monthly cost of finance has not been monitored and measured for a long time and gets washed into the general bucket of all the other salaries.